OscarJin/TensegrityRobot/README.md

 The Mujoco model for tensegrity may not be accurate, since it has not yet been verified by the real world.

 ## Gymnasium Environment for Tensegrity
-A Gymnasium environment has been built for tesegrity robots.
+A Gymnasium environment has been built for tensegrity robots.

 ### Action Space